laataiasu/laataiasu.github.io/content/post/2020-12-19-why-this-earth-of-mankind-is-a-dangerous-book/index.md

 ![bumi manusia ikan](https://d1ldy8a769gy68.cloudfront.net/300/068/809/373/6/0688093736.jpg)

-Let's praise the old Indonesia's government who succeeded at doctrined the boomer generations or in their length of service about the danger of communism.
+Let's praise the old [[Indonesia]]'s government who succeeded at doctrined the boomer generations or in their length of service about the danger of communism.

 Including one of the books banned from circulation at that period, namely "Bumi Manusia".